Welcome to today's edition of the Rush 24-7 podcast.

 Didn't they hear her say no woman is illegal?

-Hillary Clinton no respeta a nuestra gente.
+Hillary Clinton no respecta nuestragente.

 Stop it, stop it, stop it.

-We don't I have the translation.
+We don't, I have the translation.

-I misread that the w you're gonna we'll listen to this and I will translate when it's over.
+I will translate when it's over.

 That's not what we have here.

-You ready from the top?
+So go ahead, you ready from the top?

-Yeah, here goes.
+Yeah, here it goes.

 Imperdonable.

-El senador Barack Obama quiere nuestros votos.
+El Senador Barack Obama quiere nuestros votos.

-Si se puede, vote por un presidente que nos respeta y respeta nuestro derecho de votar.
+Si se puede vote por un presidente que nos respeta y respeta nuestro derecho de votar.

 Obama para presidente.